ArctosDB/arctos-webinars/README.md

 1. Log into Adobe Connect and reserve the appropriate date/time on iDigBio Adobe Connect Room schedule.

-1. Set up the post-webinar survey, which can be as generic or specific as needed/desired.
+1. Set up the post-webinar survey, which can be as generic or specific as desired.
 Create tinyURL link to post-webinar survey for easier sharing in Adobe connect. *Contact: Shari Ellis*

 ## One week in advance...

-1. Schedule a sound check in Adobe Connect (must reserve time!) to meet with presenters in advance and check software, sound, etc. All presenters should do the [Adobe Connect Diagnostic Test](http://idigbio.adobeconnect.com/common/help/en/support/meeting_test.htm) in advance of this sound check.
+1. Schedule sound check in Adobe Connect (must reserve time!) to meet with presenters and check software, sound, etc. All presenters should do the [Adobe Connect Diagnostic Test](http://idigbio.adobeconnect.com/common/help/en/support/meeting_test.htm) in advance of this sound check.

-1. Copy relevant links (to the post-webinar survey, from the powerpoint presentation, etc.) into a place from which you can easy copy-paste them into the chat during the webinar.
-Participants typically cannot click on links in the presenter's slideshow in the Adobe Connect environment.
+1. Copy relevant links (to the post-webinar survey, from the slideshow, etc.) into a place from which you can easy copy-paste them into the chat during the webinar.
+Participants typically cannot click on links in the presenter's slideshow from within the Adobe Connect environment.

 1. Communicate about webinar to relevant communities via the following lists:
+    - Arctos User Group (*arctos [at] googlegroups.com*)
-    - Arctos Working Group
+    - Arctos Working Group (*arctos-working-group [at] googlegroups.com*)
     - Arctos Steering Committee
     - Collection and data contacts for Arctos institutions
     - iDigBio Newsletter (taken care of by iDigBio)
+    - iDigBio-L (*idigbio-l [at] lists.ufl.edu*)
-    - NHCOLL-L
+    - NHCOLL-L (*nhcoll-l [at] mailman.yale.edu*)
-    - Herbaria-L
+    - Herbaria-L (*herbaria [at] nacse.org*)

+1. Communicate about webinar via Arctos social media. *Contact: AWG Communications Chair, currently Kyndall Hildebrandt)

 ## Day of the webinar...